 With this screenshot, you can tell that the athlete is now at rest with an artifact level of .25 and a heart rate of 77bpm.

 If you’re running, the app has an auto Bluetooth pairing function to your headphones.
-The app’s voice notifies you of your heart rate and DFA a1 regularly.
-This helps you know where you stand in regards to your ongoing aerobic performance.
+The app’s voice regularly notifies you of your heart rate and DFA a1.
+This helps you know where you stand regarding your ongoing aerobic performance.

 If you’re cycling, keep the app running with your phone screen to regularly view your data in near real-time.